 Tea is a decidedly white-collar city, with fully 85.38% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Tea is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Tea who work in office and administrative support (12.33%), sales jobs (11.41%), and healthcare (11.34%).

 Also of interest is that Tea has more people living here who work in computers and math than 95% of the places in the US.

 Tea is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Tea in 2010 was $31,518, which is wealthy relative to South Dakota and the nation.
-This equates to an annual income of $126,072 for a family of four.
-However, Tea contains both very wealthy and poor people as well.
+The per capita income in Tea in 2018 was $30,493, which is upper middle income relative to South Dakota and the nation.
+This equates to an annual income of $121,972 for a family of four.

 The people who call Tea home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Tea residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Tea include Norwegian, Irish, English, and Dutch.
+Important ancestries of people in Tea include German, Norwegian, Irish, Dutch, and English.

 The most common language spoken in Tea is English.
-Other important languages spoken here include German and Spanish.
+Other important languages spoken here include German/Yiddish and Spanish.